-All listed equity securities, including Real Estate Investment Trusts (REITs) and certain income trusts in Canada are eligible for inclusion in the Equity Universe.
-Conversely, mutual funds, ETFs, equity derivatives, limited partnerships, and most investment trusts are not eligible for inclusion in the Equity Universe.
+All listed equity securities, including Real Estate Investment Trusts (REITs)1 and certain income trusts in Canada2 are eligible for inclusion in the Equity Universe.
+Limited partnerships, limited liability companies, and business trusts, which are listed in the USA and are not structured to be taxed as limited partnerships, are likewise eligible for inclusion in the Equity Universe.
+Conversely, mutual funds, ETFs, equity derivatives, and most investment trusts are not eligible for inclusion in the Equity Universe.

-Preferred shares that exhibit characteristics of equity securities are generally eligible.
+Preferred shares that exhibit characteristics of equity securities are eligible.
 As the definition of the preferred shares may vary from country to country or even from one company to another, MSCI analyses this type of security on a case by case basis.
 The key criterion for a preferred share to be eligible is that it should not have features that make it resemble - and behave like - a fixed income security, such as the entitlement to a fixed dividend and/or, in case of liquidation, an entitlement to a company's net assets which is limited to the par value of the preferred share.
-On the other hand, preferred shares whose only difference compared to common shares is a limited voting power are typically eligible for inclusion in the Equity Universe.
+On the other hand, preferred shares whose only difference compared to common shares is a limited voting power are eligible for inclusion in the Equity Universe.